cauldron/py-semantic-taxonomy/README.md

 * Easy customization of the UI
 * Pluggable search index

+To put it another way, SKOSMOS is amazing software which can handle knowledge organization systems which are based on SKOS which already exist in a graph database but include a lot of inconsistency and variation, while this software has a reduced feature set and is much pickier about incoming data and controls ingress to the data store.

 ### Concepts and Concept Schemes

 The core objects in SKOS are [Concepts](https://www.w3.org/TR/skos-primer/#secconcept) and [Concept Schemes](https://www.w3.org/TR/skos-primer/#secscheme).